-Dear Members and Friends,
+Dear Members and Friends of CMOS:

-Welcome to the Canadian Meteorological and Oceanographic Society (CMOS) website!
 CMOS has a long and distinguished history of advancing meteorology and oceanography in Canada.
-Our scientific congresses attract attendees from academia, government and the private sector from cross Canada and around the world.
+Our scientific congresses attract attendees from academia, government and the private sector from across Canada and around the world.
 We proudly recognize the accomplishments of our Canadian colleagues through the prestigious prizes and awards presented annually for scientific merit and meritorious service.
-Lists of winners and criteria for nomination can be found at Awards.
+Lists of winners and criteria for nomination can be found on the Awards page.

 The North American landscape of atmospheric and oceanographic science is changing, and changing fast.
 In Canada we remain fully aware of these changes and do what we can to work with our Canadian and international colleagues, and our politicians, to maintain and enhance our scientific and technological enterprise.
 As a professional society we are evolving and growing in order to ensure that we are able to meet societal needs as the Earth’s climate continues to change.
 As you can see, these are no small challenges, but as an organization that brings together Canada’s top atmospheric, climate, ocean and meteorological scientists, we are well equipped.

 CMOS is a volunteer organization with incredible talent that we hope to better publicize in the coming year on our website.
 CMOS membership is built on the activities of our 14 Regional Centres that span the country.
 In the last few years, we have introduced webinars on current topics of interest, built a strong collaborative base with the American Meteorological Society (AMS), and begun to improve how we communicate with each other, various stakeholders, and the general public.